-7.6 India's Share in the Global IT Outsourcing Services
+India's Share in the Global IT Outsourcing Services

 The global IT outsourcing services market has witnessed a paradigm shift over the past few decades, with India emerging as a powerhouse.
-The blend of a skilled workforce, cost-effectiveness, and a conducive policy environment has catapulted India into a dominant position in this market.
+The blend of a skilled workforce, cost-effectiveness, and a conducive poli environment has catapulted India into a dominant position in this market.

-Exhibit 22: India's Share in the Global IT Outsourcing Market, FY 2020-27, in USD Billion
+India's Share in the Global IT Outsourcing Market, Fiscal 2020 to Fiscal 2030, in USD billion